 I worry about how life will test them and try to break them.
 And all I can do is hope that they find the strength to over come anything that can or might happen to them in their lives.
-My role is to be there for them through any and every moment, to cry with them when their disappointed and to rejoice in the laughter and happiness.
-Most assuredly having children is one of the most challenging aspects of your life.
+My role is to be there for them through any and every moment, to cry with them when they’re disappointed and to rejoice in the laughter and happiness.
+Most assuredly, having children is one of the most challenging aspects of life.

 Learning how to let go, when to worry, when not to worry are all daily struggles in my life as a parent.
 The biggest struggle is not over reacting, which I do quite often.
 A quote from a new favorite book Shadow of the Wind explains best what I and countless other parents can’t quite put into words: